Do You Know When To Remove A Tree?

 If your tree shows any signs of decay (or rot), it means that the wood of the tree is starting to decompose.
 Decay is caused by fungi that can enter the tree from an open wound.
 Signs of decay aren’t always obvious, but there are a few things you can check for:

-Check for mushrooms at the base of the tree trunk or spores on the bark.
+Check for mushrooms at the base of the tree trunk or fungal growths on the bark.
 Again, fungus usually enters the tree through open wounds, so be sure your tree is pruned properly and avoid damage from things like vehicles, lawnmowers, and pedestrians whenever possible.

 Roots provide water, nutrients, and oxygen to the rest of the tree, so if they start to decline, the health of your tree will also decline.
 Roots are also responsible for anchoring your tree in the ground, so if they are no longer steadying your tree, it is at risk of falling.